2ndsleep/2ndsleep.github.io/_posts/basics/azure_intro/explainers/2023-12-08-azure-hierarchy.md

 ## Resources

 **Resources** are the actual things you create in Azure.
 They're what the cloud is all about.
-Your VMs, databases, storage accounts, Web Apps, virtual networks, monitoring tools, containers, machine learning and AI nonsense... there's [so many things](https://azure.microsoft.com/en-us/products)!
+Your VMs, databases, storage accounts, Web Apps, virtual networks, monitoring tools, containers, machine learning and AI nonsense... there are [so many things](https://azure.microsoft.com/en-us/products)!

 ## Resource Groups